Marija Trandafil: Legacy

 On 9 September 1878, she made her own will leaving 470 acres of land to create a fund to educate the poor.
 Thirty scholarships would send poor students to the local Gymnasium school and the income from other property was used to fund the marriages of two poor girls every year and another fund was given to local hospitals and another to poor men or widows.
-She died in her home city in 1883, she was buried in Nikolajevska Church and her will came into force.
-Her greatest gift did not happen until 1908 when the large fund she had set aside for a new orphanage had grown to 300,000 forints.
+She died in her home city in 1883, was buried in Nikolajevska Church, and her will came into force.
+Her greatest gift did not happen until 1908, when the large fund she had set aside for a new orphanage had grown to 300,000 forints.
 The new orphanage designed by Momčilo Tapavica opened in 1912 for male orphans at a cost of 500,000 forints.
 In 1928 the building was taken over by Matica Srpska.

-In 2009, the city of Novi Sad, decided to build a new primary school in Veternik which they named after Marija Trandavil.
+A square in Novi Sad was named after Marija Trandafil in 2001.
+In 2009, the city of Novi Sad decided to build a new primary school in Veternik, which they named after Marija Trandafil.